Subaru-PFS/spt_etc_webapp/docs/docs/inputs.md

 ###### SWIRE Template Library

 Templates for elliptical and spiral galaxies from [the SWIRE Template Library](http://www.iasf-milano.inaf.it/~polletta/templates/swire_templates.html) are available.
 The templates are downloaded from [the STScI Catalog website](https://www.stsci.edu/hst/instrumentation/reference-data-for-calibration-and-tools/astronomical-catalogs/swire-galaxies).
+Note that the spectral resolution of the templates are much lower than the PFS resolution.

 The following galaxy types ara available.

 - Elliptical galaxies: 2 Gyr, 5 Gyr, and 13 Gyr
 - Spiral galaxies: S0, Sa, Sb, Sc, Sd, Sdm

 ##### Quasar